Adigrat: Religion and sources of knowledge

 It has been known also the Gunda-Gundi monastery, from the 14th century up to its present existence for its source of peculiar type of religious manuscripts, innovation of medicine and medications/treatment of different sicknesses or curing of different diseases, the starting of small technologies like the fabrication or producing of oils, and other cosmetics for human uses using technologies, and it is a testimonial for other religious and other modernization activities and practices.

 Food

 Tihlo is a dish unique to Adigrat and the wider Eastern Tigray.
 It is prepared by kneading barley flour into softballs and preparing a meat stew with berbere, an Ethiopian spice, onions, tomato paste, water, and salt.
 The dish is eaten using a fork-shaped twig, which is unique in Ethiopian cuisine.

 The beles, a cactus pear, grown in Adigrat is considered to be of high-quality.

 The city is renowned for its white honey and tej, an Ethiopian honey-wine.

 Sports

+Football, Basketball, and Cycling are sports that are popular by the local people.